 Migrate your customers to new plans

-To purchase the new subscription, from the Dashboard menu, select Customers, select the customer you want to move, and then select Add subscriptions.
+To purchase the new subscription, from the Partner Center menu, select Customers, select the customer you want to move, and then select Add subscriptions.

 Select the subscription you want to purchase from the catalog (in this case, one of the options above), enter the number of licenses, and then select Submit.

 Your customer should now have both old and new subscriptions, the old Skype for Business Online Plan 1 subscription and the new ‘target’ subscription, for example, Option 1 - Office 365 Enterprise F1.